nrinaudo/nrinaudo.github.com/_optics/configpath.md

 ## Dynamic

 `Dynamic` is a bit of an odd corner of Scala that gives us type safe syntax that looks a lot like dynamic code.
-The one we'll be focusing on is `selectDynamic`, which allows us to plug code when unknown members of a class are accessed.
+It offers many tools, but the one we'll be focusing on is `selectDynamic`, which allows us to plug code when unknown members of a class are accessed.

 Here's an example, where `UpCase` is a `Dynamic`: